-- 4.7.5 The remit of the "Group' should be to identify education and training needs/gaps, identify existing best practice and develop and implement an education and training strategy to meet future needs.
-The outcome should be in collaboration with industry experts, nautical establishments and universities and should aim to complement, not replace, the existing excellent education/training initiatives already being delivered by some of the organisations above. - 4.8 Cross-Industry Code of Practice - 4.8.1 There are already a number of extant agreements between 'some parties' across industry. - 4.8.2 However, the documents that I have sighted do little to promote opportunities for improved communications, joint participation in education, the sharing of lessons learned, training exercises, or other initiatives. - 4.8.3 In fact, I get the impression that primacy has been given to ensuring that the provision of financial arrangements is in place at the expense, and detriment, of building better relationships between the key stakeholders. - 4.8.4 I believe that there is considerable room for improvement in this area and that there is every need for greater understanding, mutual trust, communications and collaboration between all the parties. - 4.8.5 Although a CoP will not be a legally binding document there is also a need for greater 'accountability' from, and between each of the parties. - 4.8.6 Whilst it is recognised that there are various forums, seminars and conferences where salvage topics feature and also specific working groups from P&I Clubs, H&M underwriters and the ISU, there appears to be a reluctance for key parties to have a serious dialogue about salvage and the problems experienced with contracting and delays. - 4.8.7 Whilst confidentiality must be respected and legal implications borne in mind, learning from 'live' situations is an excellent way in which to seek improvement and prevention going forward. - 4.8.8 Such a document would also promote best practice and serve as an invaluable reference document for all stakeholders, but in particular for new entrants into the industry. - 4.8.9 In essence, the lack of agreed practices and procedures does little to mitigate against the likelihood of delays in fact it may even contribute towards delays!
+5.7.5 The remit of the Group/Committee should be to promote continual improvement, identify education and training needs/gaps, recognise existing best practice and develop and implement an education and training strategy to meet future needs.
+This should be done in collaboration with industry experts, nautical establishments and universities and should aim to complement, not replace, the existing excellent education/training initiatives already being delivered by some of the organisations above.
+The Group/Committee should also consider the implementation of a cross-industry qualification scheme such as Continuing Professional Development (CPD) currently used by some professional bodies.

+5.8 Cross-Industry Code of Practice (CoP)

+- 5.8.1 There are already a number of extant agreements between some parties across industry. - 5.8.2 However, the documents that I have sighted do little to promote opportunities for improved communications, joint participation in education, the sharing of lessons learned, training exercises, or other initiatives. - 5.8.3 On the contrary, I get the impression that primacy has been given to ensuring that the provision of financial arrangements is in place at the expense and to the detriment of building better relationships between the key stakeholders. - 5.8.4 I believe that there is considerable room for improvement in this area and that there is every need for greater understanding, mutual trust, communication and collaboration between all relevant stakeholders. - 5.8.5 Although a CoP will not be a legally binding document there is a need for greater accountability from and between each of the parties. - 5.8.6 Whilst it is recognised that there are various forums, seminars and conferences where salvage topics feature and also specific working groups from P&I Clubs, H&M underwriters and the ISU, there appears to be a reluctance for key parties to have a serious dialogue about salvage and the problems experienced with contracting and delays. - 5.8.7 Whilst confidentiality must be respected and legal implications borne in mind, learning from 'live' situations is an excellent way in which to seek improvement and prevention going forward. - 5.8.8 A CoP would also promote best practice and serve as an invaluable reference document for all stakeholders and, in particular, for new entrants to the industry.

+5.8.9 In essence, the lack of agreed practices and procedures does little to mitigate against the likelihood of delays - in fact it may even contribute towards delays.